Ali Jawad12 January 1989 Great Britain

 - 2014 IPC Powerlifting World Championships – Gold: men’s up to 59kg

 - 2013 IPC Powerlifting Asian Open Championships – Gold: men’s up to 54kg

-The night before he was due to compete at Beijing 2008, Jawad fell ill.
-He still competed, finishing ninth, but he was later diagnosed with Crohn’s disease.
+The night before he was due to compete at his maiden Paralympic Games in Beijing, China, in 2008, Jawad fell ill.
+He still competed, finishing ninth.
+But he was later diagnosed with Crohn’s disease.

 His moment in the sun came at the 2014 World Championships in Dubai, United Arab Emirates, where his commitment paid off with a world title.